PsiPhiTheta/The-Digital-Deluge/README.md

 ### Step 0: Find out which companies store data on you

 Go through you browser history, password manager, bookmarks and social media for any possible company.
+Write down the list of companies you wish to audit.

 ### Step 1: GDPR requests

-Request all your data from all those companies identified in step 0 who store [Personally Indetifiable Information] (https://en.wikipedia.org/wiki/Personal_information) about you.
+Request all your data from all those companies identified in step 0 who store [Personally Indetifiable Information](https://en.wikipedia.org/wiki/Personal_information) about you.
 Facebook, Twitter, Telegram and others offer automated tools that you can find in your privacy settings.
 Others need to be contacted directly by email using a standard email request.
 A good place to start is [here](https://mydatarequest.com/).

 ### Step 2: Analyse your data